jkenning/Amazon_Vine_Analysis/README.md

 Amazon source data: https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt

-## Analysis of Vine Reviews Vs. Non-vine Reviews
+## Analysis of Vine Reviews Vs. Non-Vine Reviews

 A dataframe was created of the Amazon US Electronics product reviews.
 The data was then filtered to products where there are 20 or more votes and the percentage of helpful votes is equal or greater than 50%.